 Whereas the English version begins: O holy night, the stars are brightly shining; a simple act of beholding - to remain kneeling.

-The difference in the two version's final exhortation could not be more striking.
+And the difference in the two version's final exhortation could not be more striking.
 In English we have a sterile declaration: Christ is lord - praise his name forever.
 But in the original comes: Peuple, debout!
-Chante ta déliverance!
-(People, stand up!
-Sing of your deliverance!)
+Chante ta déliverance! (people, stand up!
+Declare your deliverance!)
 In one a hope to be saved - in the other a call to make it happen through human action.

 Minuit, chrétiens is a manifesto - a demand - a call to activity.
 O holy night - a supplicant's plea - a submission - an admonition to wait.